 Grayson has it pretty rough.
 His parents died so he lives with his aunt and uncle.
-They’re a little rough around the edges but it’s his older cousin who really sucks.
-School is rough because everyone’s a jerk (middle school, am I right?) but he has a teacher who is nice and a sort of friend for a little bit.
+They’re not so bad but it’s his older cousin who really sucks.
+School is tough because everyone’s a jerk (middle school, am I right?) but he has a teacher who is nice.
+And this girl who’s sort of his friend for a little bit.

 But actually, Grayson isn’t a he at all.
 She’s a her.

-Not that she can tell anyone that or act on it.
-Grayson is in a position where it would make life much trickier if they told anyone.
-They did sorta reveal that she preferred girl’s clothing and it basically cost her the one friend she did have.
+Not that Grayson can tell anyone that or act on it.
+She’s in a position where it would make life much trickier if she told anyone.
+She did sorta reveal that they preferred girl’s clothing and it cost her the one friend she did have.

 Then, she joins theater.
 She finds good, true friends.
-And that nice teacher gives her a role in the play as the female lead, and Grayson’s world explodes.
+And that nice teacher gives Grayson a role in the play as the female lead, and Grayson’s world explodes.

 Now, I’ve never struggled with my gender identity.
 But Polonsky is such a talented writer that I could feel all of Grayson’s pain and hurt and it made me want to cry for her.
 The emotional depths the book reaches into, told all from Grayson’s perspective so it’s intimate and personal.
 But never flashy, just a real person dealing with real things.
 I was impressed.

 And then to know that this story is fiction, but it’s a real thing for tons of people, makes me want to give everyone a hug and then try to make the world a better place.